 Why We Absolutely Believe In This System

 Before starting The Daily Paycheck, many of us were anxious about creating a portfolio that could support people after retirement.
 But there is nothing like the test of time.
-We've now spent more than six years using The Daily Paycheck strategy, and we love its simplicity.
+We've now spent nearly 10 years using The Daily Paycheck strategy, and we love its simplicity.
 Our subscribers do, too.